bitcoindevkit/bitcoindevkit.org/docs/tutorials/hello-world.md

 ## Introduction

 This article should serve as a "getting started" guide for developers who are considering integrating BDK in their projects: it tries to introduce the reader to the basic concepts behind the library and some of its modules and components that can be used to build a very simple functioning Bitcoin wallet.
-All the information written in this article are valid for the current `master` git branch and latest version `bdk = 0.12.0`.
+All the information written in this article are valid for the latest [published version](https://docs.rs/bdk/latest/bdk/).

 ## Design Goals